The U.S.–France Special Relationship: Testing the Macron Method

 Trump’s election and exercise of power have only increased the degree of U.S. unpredictability, making it nearly impossible to predict future challenges to the U.S.–French relationship.
 Major disagreements between the United States and other European partners, or rising tensions between Washington and China, Russia, or even Iran would obviously affect France.
+In this context, the growing influence of more hawkish figures such as John Bolton and Mike Pompeo within the Trump administration are a concern for the French government.
+The "America First" agenda and its strong unilateralist tendencies, are expected to be reinforced.
+The challenge is therefore to maintain a strong dialogue at the highest level, which takes place mostly at the presidential level.
 Beyond these, four issues may have a specific impact on the future of the bilateral relationship between France and the United States.
 These challenges could mean that a close relationship with Washington would become politically costly in France for Emmanuel Macron.

 Thirdly, migration policy is a key issue for the Trump administration and for Donald Trump personally.
 The way European countries handled the refugee crisis in 2014–2015 was heavily criticized by the U.S. president and his electoral base.
 While the Obama administration remained rather neutral in the European debates at the time, a new crisis would play very differently on transatlantic relationships with Donald Trump, who is likely to be involved in this sensitive discussion.
+On the other hand, France in particular has been critical of Trump’s migration decisions — especially the so-called “Muslim bans” — and of their potential implications for counterterrorism cooperation with partner countries in the MENA region.
 Macron’s migration policies (with hotspots in Libya and with new regulations in France) have triggered reactions from the left of the French political spectrum, but also within his own party.
 He cannot afford to see the highly unpopular U.S. president getting involved in an already very sensitive issue.
-On the other hand, France in particular has been critical of Trump’s migration decisions — especially the so-called “Muslim bans” — and of their potential implications for counterterrorism cooperation with partner countries in the MENA and Sahel regions, in particular with Chad.

 Sustainable for Three More Years?